-15.5 A reachability algorithm
+15.4 A connected component algorithm

-The function in Figure 15.3 determines whether one node t in a graph is reachable from another node s, i.e. whether there is a path connecting s and t.
+The function in Figure 15.2 finds all the nodes in a graph that are in the same connected component as the input node s.
 To do this, we start from s and explore outwards by following the edges of the graph.
-When we visit a node, we place a marker on it so that we can avoid examining it again (and thereby getting the code into an infinite loop).
-The temporary list M contains nodes that we have reached, but whose neighbors have not yet been explored.
+When we visit a node, we place a marker on it so that we can avoid examining it again (thereby risking an infinite loop).
+The temporary list Q contains nodes that we have reached, but whose neighbors have not yet been explored.